The modest earthworm and its nutrient-rich castings (vermicast) have numerous benefits in producing healthy soil

 6. Soil Aeration and Structure

 The granular character of this organic product allows oxygen into the soil, which is essential to plant development.

-The casts can also improve the condition of soils containing coarse-grained building material such as grit, gravel, and sand.
+The casts can also improve the condition of soils containing coarse-grained building materials such as grit, gravel, and sand.

 7. Maintain Soil Moisture

-Worm cast produces a more porous friable soil quality that reduces surface crusting and allows air and moisture to penetrate.
-It also increases water retention in soil.
+Worm cast produces a more porous, friable soil quality that reduces surface crusting and allows air and moisture to penetrate.
+It also increases water retention in the soil.

 Additionally, earthworms can produce up to ten times their weight in casts, which greatly improves hydration for plants and crops.

 8. Decrease Soil Erosion